This post may contain affiliate links. You can view our affiliate disclosure here.

 Here’s what I’m going to be covering in this review:

 - Look, Sound & Feel

 Read on to find out what you need to know to make an informed purchase.

 The reception of the SIM2 driver has been on the same level as the SIM was after its release, indicating that it indeed set a new bar in performance.

-It has very positive professional and consumer ratings, with average customer scores of 4.75/5 on Global Golf, 4.9/5 on Amazon, and 4.7/5 (over 160 reviews) on the official TM store.
+It has very positive professional and consumer ratings, with average customer scores of 4.75/5 on Global Golf and 4.8/5 (over 340 reviews) on the official TM store.
 It also earned a gold medal on the 2021 Golf Digest Hot List.